 - Suitable education is arranged for pupils on roll who cannot attend school due to health needs - Pupils, staff and parents understand what the school is responsible for when this education is being provided by the local authority - Stone Bay School aims to ensure that all children who are unable to attend school due to medical needs, and who would not receive suitable education without such provision, continue to have access to as much education as their medical condition allows, to enable them to reach their full potential.
-Due to the nature of their health needs, some children may be admitted to hospital or placed in alternative forms of education within their school and the aim of the provision will be to reintegrate pupils back into school as soon as they are well enough.
+Due to the nature of their health needs, some children may be admitted to hospital or placed in alternative forms of education provision.
+We recognise that, whenever possible, pupils should receive their education within their school and the aim of the provision will be to reintegrate pupils back into school as soon as they are well enough.
 We understand that we have a continuing role in a pupil's education whilst they are not in school and will work with the LA, healthcare partners and families to ensure that all children with medical needs receive the right level of support to enable them to maintain links with their education.